erjank/teaching/live.md

     environment, keyboard shortcuts etc. Your learners usually won't have all of this.
 Try to create an environment that mirrors what your learners have, and avoid using keyboard shortcuts.
-Some instructors create a separate `bare-bone' user (login) account on their laptop, or a separate `teaching-only' account on the service being taught (e.g., Github).
+Some instructors create a separate bare-bones user (login) account on their laptop, or a separate teaching-only account on the service being taught (e.g., Github).

-4.  *Use the screen wisely.* You will need to enlarge your font considerably in order for people to read it from the back of the room, which means you can put much less on the screen than you're used to[^1].
-Maximize your window, and then ask everyone to give you a thumbs-up or thumbs-down on its readability.
+4.  *Use the screen wisely.* You will need to enlarge your font considerably in order for people to read it from the back of the room, which means you can put much less on the screen than you're used to.
+(You will often be reduced to 60-70 columns and 20-30 rows, which basically means that you're using a 21st Century supercomputer to emulate an early-1980s VT100 terminal.)

+    To cope with this, maximize your window, and then ask everyone to give you a thumbs-up or thumbs-down on its readability.
 Use a black font on a lightly-tinted background rather than a light font on a dark background–the light tint will glare less than a pure white background.

     When the bottom of the projector screen is at the same height, or below, the heads of the learners, people in the back won't be able